dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-create-a-reactive-form.md

 }
 ```

-7\) To be able to use the form in the entire part of the app module the ReactiveFormsModule has to be imported into the app module...
+7\) To be able to use the form in the entire part of the app module the **ReactiveFormsModule has to be imported into the app module**...

 ```js
 /* app.module.ts */